googlefonts/oxidize/text/0000-compiler-requirements.md

 ### Current Tools

-fontmake.
-It's the glue that binds together ufo2ft, fontTools and some other codebases to take any of the usual font formats (UFOs, Designspace + UFOs and Glyphs.app files) and produce font binaries (TTF, CFF(2); static, interpolated static, variable).
+The `fontmake` executable is the glue that binds together ufo2ft, fontTools and some other codebases to take any of the usual font formats (UFOs, Designspace + UFOs and Glyphs.app files) and produce font binaries (TTF, CFF(2); static, interpolated static, variable).

 ### Python Compiler Pipeline Libraries